 Ely Justice Court remains open.
-Based upon recommendations to practice “social distancing” in an effort to “flatten the curve”, in light of concerns regarding CoVID-19 (coronavirus), however, Ely Justice Court will not, except in extraordinary circumstances, be available for in person assistance.
-Further, the Court has found it reasonable to postpone and reschedule certain hearings.
+Based upon recommendations to practice “social distancing” in an effort to slow the spread of the coronavirus, Ely Justice Court may not be available for in person assistance.
+It may become necessary to postpone and reschedule certain hearings.
 The Court will continue to process payments and filings, properly submitted to the Court.

 Traffic and Other Citation Appearances: